dojo/framework/docs/en/creating-widgets/supplemental.md

 # Managing state

-For simple applications where data is not required to flow between many components, state management can be straightforward to deal with.
+For simple applications where data is not required to flow between many components, state management can be very straightforward.
 Data can be encapsulated within individual widgets that need it as the most [basic form of state management](#basic-internal-widget-state) within a Dojo application.

 As applications grow in complexity and start requiring data to be shared and transferred between multiple widgets, a more robust form of state management is required.
 Here, Dojo begins to prove its value as a reactive framework, allowing applications to define how data should flow between components, then letting the framework manage change detection and re-rendering.
 This is done by [wiring widgets and properties together](#intermediate-widget-properties) when declaring VDOM output in a widget's render function.